Vitória da Conquista: History

 Vitória da Conquista was founded in 1783, after several battles against the native Imboré and Mongoió tribes by João Gonçalves da Costa, born in Chaves, Trás-os-Montes, Portugal.

 Costa had served the Portuguese crown during Joseph I's kingdom, fighting the natives, conquering their land, and attempting to convert them to Christianity.
 He founded the Arraial da Conquista ("Conquest Town") near the site of the last battles and began the building of a church in honour of the Holy Mother of Victory.

 At the same time, João Gonçalves da Costa was ordered to lead the construction of two of the principal roads in the state of Bahia, one from Vitória da Conquista to the city of Ilhéus on the coast and another from Vitória da Conquista to the Jequitinhonha River in Minas Gerais.
 Today, the latter road has become part of the larger federal highway system, and is known as the Rio-Bahia — BR-116.

-In 2019, Vitória da Conquista was named the 10th most violent city in the world by the Citizens' Council for Public Security and Criminal Justice in Mexico.

 Geography

 Climate

-The city has a subtropical highland climate (Cwb/Cwa, according to the Köppen climate classification), relatively dry and moderated in temperature by the elevation.
-It closely borders a tropical savanna climate (Aw).
-The altitude of the city itself varies between 857 meters (2811 feet) and 950 meters (3116 feet).
+Vitória da Conquista has a tropical highland climate (Köppen: Cwa).
+The altitude of the city itself varies between 923 meters and 1100 meters.
 Precipitation from April to August is often characterized by fine, misty rain, while heavier rains fall from October to March.
 Winters (July through October) tend to lack much precipitation but are cool and humid, with cold air coming up to the plateau from the ocean and often producing fog.

 Mean temperature varies from a low of 17.8 °C (64 °F) in July to 21.8 °C (71 °F) in March.
 Mean rainfall ranges from 17.9 mm (.7 inches) in July to 127.8 mm (5 inches) in December.
 (1961-1990 trends from Hong Kong Observatories).

 The vegetation ranges from very dry and coarse (1,000 meters and above) to an array of grasses, ferns and palms at slightly lower elevations on the plateau.
-This is the coffee-growing elevation (MEDEIROS, Ruy H. A., Notas Críticas ao livro "O Município da Vitória" de Tranquilino Torres, p.
-87).
+This is the coffee-growing elevation.